Why do you need an effective donor management process in place?

 While you shouldn’t give up on new donor acquisition completely, it’s essential to have an equally strong strategy for retaining and upgrading existing donors.

-That’s where an efficient donor management process helps you.
+That’s where an efficient donor management strategy or process helps you.
 And this post will show you exactly how to develop one.

 What is donor management?